icatalud/dart-sdk-wiki-2/Code-review-workflow-with-GitHub-and-reitveld.md

 1. branching within the main repo, and doing pull requests from one branch to another.
 1. working on a local branch, creating a code review using rietveld, push directly into master (this article).

-We use the last two approaches.
-This article shows step by step instructions for the last approach.
-[Another article](https://github.com/dart-lang/HOWTO-workflows/wiki/Code-Reviews-for-github) illustrates how to use the second approach.

 ## Step 1: Clone the project

     > mkdir components